Quantum meruit (Latin for “as much as he has deserved”) is a legal claim for the reasonable value of services rendered.

 (3) that the defendants accepted the benefit with the knowledge, actual or chargeable, of the claimant’s reasonable expectation.

-Plaintiff often couple a claim for quantum meruit with similar claims such as promissory estoppel, unjust enrichment, breach of contract, and the Massachusetts’ consumer protection law 93A.
+Plaintiffs often couple a claim for quantum meruit with similar claims such as promissory estoppel, unjust enrichment, breach of contract, and the Massachusetts’ consumer protection law 93A.